98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 Boot partition is a separate device from the zpool, and formatted in vfat/fat32 with the boot flag enabled.
 xxx is the device name e.g. /dev/sda; y is the partition number of that device.
 In the case of a freshly formatted drive, /dev/xxx might be something like /dev/sda and y = 1 (whichever partition was just created) e.g. /dev/sda1.
-- "**parted /dev/xxx mkpart "Bootloader" fat32 4096s 1GB**" Creates a 1GB partition, although you can go smaller; with three OS kernels and a Windows bootloader with recovery mine only uses 240M.
+- "**parted /dev/xxx mkpart "Bootloader" fat32 4096s 1GB**"
+  -Creates a 1GB partition, although you can go smaller; with three OS kernels and a Windows bootloader with recovery mine only uses 240M.
 I keep it larger because space is cheap so why not?
-- "**parted /dev/xxx set y BOOT on**" activates the "boot" flag the newly created partition
+- "**parted /dev/xxx set y BOOT on**"
+  - Activates the "boot" flag the newly created partition
-- "**mkfs.vfat -F 32 -s 1 /dev/xxxy**" creates the fat32 filesystem on the newly created partition
+- "**mkfs.vfat -F 32 -s 1 /dev/xxxy**"
+  - Creates the fat32 filesystem on the newly created partition

 I honestly forgot why -s 1 (or -s 2) is sometimes needed.
 Something about the filesystem size not being large enough; this has always worked for me when "**mkfs.vfat -F 32 /dev/xxxy**" hasn't.